rarescosma/getbetter.ro/content/2019-05-31-biking-the-mosel-palatinate.md

 *Distance* - 69.2km

+## Bernkastel Kues - Traben-Trarbach

+1st breakfast at cafe.
+Bought an egg.
+Still wasn't enough.

+Shopping for sunscreen, supermarket breakfast on heavy mayo + fruity supplies.

-Bernkastel Kues - Traben Trarbach - Aussichtsturm Prinzenkopf (Zell) - Cochem
+## Traben-Trarbach - Aussichtsturm Prinzenkopf (Zell)

+Bum, under-the-bridge pause in Traben Trarbach.

+After crossing the bridge, Mex & I got separated from Chris, as he kept forward when there were stairs on the left side leading to the waterfront.

 The epic route failure around Aussichtsturm Prinzenkopf.

+## Aussichtsturm Prinzenkopf (Zell) - Cochem

 Epic descent as well.